Seamless Mosaic Internals

 Validation (validate_scene, mosaic_ingestion.py)#

 Runs synchronously on the main thread before any background work starts, so rejection is immediate (no spinner churn).
-Rejects:
+The pane calls validate_scene_addable, which enforces only the two gates that make a scene fundamentally un-addable regardless of georeferencing:

 • Duplicate — the dataset is already in the mosaic (by dataset id).